letscontrolit/GUIEasy/README.md

 ...
-[grunt bump:revision]  1.1.nightly.5   is ready to be tested by a broader user base [grunt bump:rc]        1.1.rc1.6       is created and after testing accepted [grunt bump:revision]  1.1.nightly.7   (since this is the one we want to release as the patched version we need to remove the dev. flag)
+[grunt bump:revision]  1.1.nightly.5   is ready to be tested by a broader user base [grunt bump:rc]        1.1.rc1.6       is created and after testing accepted [grunt bump:revision]  1.1.nightly.7   (since this is the one we want to release as the patched version, so we need to remove the dev. flag)
-[grunt bump:dev=false] 1.1.7           is created and released.
+[grunt bump:dev=false] 1.1.7           is created and released
 ```

 As you can see, ``nightly`` and ``rc`` is **only a state** of the code, the revision is still